Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Branched covers of translation surfaces

 \begin{definition} Given $\cB = \{p_1, \dots, p_n\} \subset X$, for $1 \le i \le n$, choose $\gamma_i \subset X$ to be an oriented loop encircling a small neighborhood of $p_i$.
 The {\em local monodromy of $\balpha$ at $p_i$} is the element

-We define the quantity $\gcd(d_1, \ldots, d_n, d)$ to be the {\em monodromy factor} of the covering $\balpha$, and we denote it by $\gcd(\delta(\balpha))$, which we treat as a formal symbol for this quantity for the moment (for the definition of $\delta(\balpha)$, see the beginning of \Cref{section:unsplitorbits}). \end{definition}
+We define the quantity $\gcd(d_1, \ldots, d_n, d)$ to be the {\em monodromy factor} of the covering $\balpha$, and we denote it by $\gcd(\delta(\balpha))$, which we treat as a formal symbol for this quantity for the moment (for the definition of $\delta(\balpha)$, see \Cref{subsection:hommonodromy}). \end{definition}